-To address the needs of an ever-changing world, Kenmore SHS has implemented two models for student access to technology in the classroom and at home: A school-managed
+Kenmore State High School offers two models for student access to technology in the classroom and at home: a school-managed Choose Your Own Device (CYOD) and a self-managed Bring Your Own Device (BYOD).

 Choose your own device (CYOD)

 All devices come with a 3-year warranty (including battery).
-Devices will all be purchased with ADP warranty, which, from our experience, has been invaluable in minimising the cost of damage that devices used in a school-context often receive.
+Devices are purchased with ADP warranty, which, from our experience, has been invaluable in minimising the cost of damage that devices used in a school-context often receive.

 Bring your own device (BYOD)